UVVM/UVVM/doc/source/func_cov_pkg_overview.rst

 .. code-block::

-    shared variable v_my_coverpoint : t_coverpoint;
+    shared variable my_coverpoint : t_coverpoint;

-Once a coverpoint for a particular part of the design has been defined, we need to set up containers to track which values have occured on that coverpoint.
+Once a coverpoint for a particular part of the design has been defined, we need to set up containers to track which values have occurred on that coverpoint.
 These containers are called *bins*.
-Each bin will count the occurences of either a specific value, a range of values or a given transition between values.
+Each bin will count the occurrences of either a specific value, a range of values or a given transition between values.

 Bins are generated using the ``bin()`` function and added to the coverpoint using the ``add_bins()`` procedure.
 See the section